Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Introduction

 These reasons led us to write a library, called \texttt{pdefourier}, for solving the general Sturm-Liouville problem for the heat, wave and Laplace operators with sources, as well as some particular problems reducible to these, such as the convection-diffusion equation.
-Our particular implementation uses the open source Maxima CAS \cite{Max}, which has a programming language very closely tied to LISP and should be translatable to any other CAS or programming language in general, such as Python or Symbolic C++, without difficulty.
+Our implementation uses the open-source Maxima CAS \cite{Max}, which has a programming language very closely tied to LISP and should be translatable to any other CAS or programming language in general, such as SymPy or Symbolic C++, without difficulty. \\

-In Section \ref{sec2} we comment on the challenges posed by the automated computation of solutions using Fourier techniques in general.
-By including examples of computations using Mathematica\texttrademark\ , we present a panorama of the current state of the art\footnote{We must insist in this aspect, since nothing could be further from our minds than to do a comparison test or a benchmark against a commercial software, supported by a whole team of scientists.}.
+Let us summarize the contents of the paper.
+Section \ref{sec-slp} recalls the main theoretical results on which the paper is based.
+In section \ref{sec-hurdles} we comment on the challenges posed by the automated computation of solutions using Fourier techniques in general.
+By including examples of computations using Mathematica\texttrademark, we present a panorama of the current state of the art.\footnote{We must insist in this aspect, since nothing could be further from our minds than to do a comparison test or a benchmark against a commercial software, supported by a whole team of scientists.} Section \ref{sec-fcoeff} describes how we handle the issues mentioned in section \ref{sec-hurdles}, detailing some of the core features of the library, and we finish in section \ref{sec-examples} by showing some examples and applications.

-\begin{rem} In what follows, all Mathematica\texttrademark\ commands have been executed using version 12.1.0.0 on a Linux platform.
-The Maxima commands have been executed on the same Linux machine, with version 5.42.2 compiled against the LISP implementation SBCL 1.4.4.
+\begin{rem} In what follows, all Mathematica\texttrademark\ commands have been executed using version 14.2.1.0 on a Windows platform.
+The Maxima commands have been executed on the same Windows machine, with version 5.47.0 compiled against the LISP implementation SBCL 2.3.2.
 It is assumed that the package \texttt{pdefourier} has already been loaded.
-For installation instructions see Appendix \ref{app}. \end{rem}

-Section \ref{sec3} describes how we handle the issues mentioned in Section \ref{sec2}, detailing some of the core features of the library, and we finish in Section \ref{sec4} by showing some examples and applications.
+The first time the user loads the package \texttt{pdefourier}, compilation messages might get printed on the screen since the package loads \texttt{lapack}, which needs to be compiled the first time.
+For installation instructions see Appendix \ref{app}.
+Maple\texttrademark\ commands were executed using the version 2026 in a Windows machine. \end{rem}